emqx/cloud-docs/en_US/best_practices/acl_v5.md

-# Configuring and Managing Authorization in EMQX Platform v5 Deployments
+# Configure and Manage Authorization in EMQX Platform v5 Deployments

 In EMQX Platform v5, client authorization is used to control the publish and subscribe permissions of MQTT clients.
 This document provides a detailed guide on configuring client ID, username, quota limits, as well as using whitelists, placeholders, and extended authorization for more advanced permission control.

-## Adding Authorization Information
+## Add Authorization Information

 :::tip Note